jonmarimba/CocoaREST/README.md

 The bare basics that are required to request data from or send data to a social network, are as follows:

-(1) Create an SDSocialNetworkManager (usually with +manager)
+* Create an SDSocialNetworkManager (usually with +manager)

-	(a) Set its delegate
+	* Set its delegate
-	(b) Set its username and password, if your task requires authentication (c) Optionally, you can set your application's information (d) For more control, you can set the maximum tasks that can be run simultaneously (e) All of these are @properties listed inside SDSocialNetworkManager.h
+	* Set its username and password, if your task requires authentication
+	* Optionally, you can set your application's information
+	* For more control, you can set the maximum tasks that can be run simultaneously
+	* All of these are @properties listed inside SDSocialNetworkManager.h

-(2) Create an SDSocialNetworkTask (usually with +task)
+* Create an SDSocialNetworkTask (usually with +task)

-	(a) Set its service if necessary (defaults to Twitter.com for now) (b) Set the task type it should use
+	* Set its service if necessary (defaults to Twitter.com for now)
+	* Set the task type it should use
-	(c) Set any required properties for the specified task (ie. screenName, text, or statusID) (d) Check SDSocialNetworkTask.h for a list of writable properties, and service/task types
+	* Set any required properties for the specified task (ie. screenName, text, or statusID)
+	* Check SDSocialNetworkTask.h for a list of writable properties, and service/task types

-(3) Run the task via [manager runTask:task]
+* Run the task via [manager runTask:task]

-	(a) Implement delegate methods to deal with any returned data (b) After every task, SDSocialNetworkManager object will have new rate-limiting information set on it.
+	* Implement delegate methods to deal with any returned data
+	* After every task, SDSocialNetworkManager object will have new rate-limiting information set on it.
 You can reliably et this data from the SDSocialNetworkManager @properties limitMaxAmount, limitRemainingAmount, and limitResetEpochDate, whenever necessary.
 They will always reflect the real-time limiting information
-	(c) The `results` @property of the Task object will contain returned information from the social networking service.
+	* The `results` @property of the Task object will contain returned information from the social networking service.
-	(d) Once a task has completed, it will deallocate.
+	* Once a task has completed, it will deallocate.
 It should not be retained, and cannot be run a second time.
 Read the documentation on NSOperation for more information on this.

 A note on threads and performance